SaadAthar04/Zim-Coolant/README.md

 # Zim Coolant - Premium Engine Oil & Coolant Website

-A modern, responsive website for Zim Coolant, a premium engine oil and coolant company.
+A modern, responsive website for Zim Coolant, a premium engine oil and coolant company based in Pakistan.
 Built with Next.js 14, TypeScript, Tailwind CSS, and Supabase for a serverless backend.
+All pricing is displayed in Pakistani Rupees (Rs.).

 ## 🚀 Features